dwillis/catobills/README.md

 Catobills is a Ruby library for working with congressional legislation served by the [Cato Institute's Deepbills Project](http://www.cato.org/resources/data), which adds [semantic information](http://namespaces.cato.org/catoxml/) to legislative XML.
 Catobills is an interface to the Deepbills API ([example response](http://deepbills.cato.org/api/1/bill?congress=113&billnumber=499&billtype=s&billversion=is)), which returns JSON that contains embedded XML.

 The initial release of Catobills returns the contents of an API response but also two additional arrays.
-The first, `federal_bodies`, is a list of federal agencies and organization (other than Congress itself and its leadership offices) that a bill mentions.
-The second, `acts`, is a list of references to enacted legislation contained in the bill.
+The first, `federal_bodies`, is a hash of federal agencies and organization (other than Congress itself and its leadership offices) that a bill mentions, and the number of times each is referenced.
+The second, `acts`, is a hash of references to enacted legislation contained in the bill - Catobills returns only full titles, not internal references - and the number of times each is referenced.
 These can be used to help determine the scope and impact of the legislation.

 ## Installation